britive/terraform-provider-britive/docs/resources/application.md

 This resource allows you to create and manage applications in Britive.

--> This resource is only supported for the Snowflake, Snowflake Standalone, GCP, GCP Standalone and Google Workspace applications.
+-> This resource is supported only on Snowflake, Snowflake Standalone, GCP, GCP Standalone, Google Workspace, AWS, AWS Standalone, Azure, and Okta applications.

 ## Example Usage